Skip to content

 How to read your results

 The headline figure is the adjusted concrete volume in cubic yards, which is the unit ready-mix suppliers quote.
 Below that, the result card lists the same volume in cubic feet and cubic metres, plus the number of pre-mix bags you would need instead.
-For slabs, a horizontal bar comparison shows how the cubic-yard volume changes across three common thicknesses — 3 in, 4 in, and 6 in — for your entered length and width, so you can quickly see the cost impact of going thicker.
+A horizontal bar comparison shows how many pre-mix bags you would need at each bag size for your volume, with your selected size highlighted, so you can weigh fewer-but-heavier bags against more-but-lighter ones.

 Worked example